 This is a party that nominated Mitt Romney.
 It's like a straitlaced party.

 Donald Trump, shame on us.
 He's the catnip.
 We can't stay away from him.
 He is an unlikable man.
 He will never be president of the United States.
 He made a terrible mistake by going after John McCain.
 John McCain is not a hero because he was captured.
 John McCain was a hero because, for five-and-a-half years, he accepted torture, instead of early release, and remained and endured that ordeal with his fellow prisoners.

 Donald Trump avoided capture by staying at Studio 54 and investing in real estate in Manhattan.

-JUDY WOODRUFF: Mark Shields, David Brooks, we thank you.
+Mark Shields, David Brooks, we thank you.

 Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.